codesnik/calculate-all/README.md

 It allows you to fetch all of the above, as well as other aggregate function results, in a single request, with support for grouping.

-Currently tested only with Postgres and MySQL.
-It relies on the underlying driver’s automatic value type-casting.
+Currently tested with Postgres, MySQL and sqlite3.

 ## Usage